rebay1982/rasciifier/README.md

 Usage

   -f string
-        Filename of PNG image to rASCIIfy.
+        Filename of the PNG image to rASCIIfy.
   -w int
         Maximum character width of output ASCII art. (default 300)
 ```